dbrennand/dbrennand.github.io/content/blog/blog-github-pages-hugo.md

 Create a [new](https://github.com/new) **public** GitHub repository named *username.github.io*.
 Where *username* is your GitHub username.
 For example, if your GitHub username was *bumblebee*, then you would enter *bumblebee.github.io*.

-Enter the following command in a terminal to clone the repository to your machine (providing your GitHub username instead of *username*): `git clone https://github.com/username/username.github.io.git`
+Enter the following command in a terminal to clone the repository to your machine (providing your GitHub username instead of *username*).
+Enter your GitHub credentials when prompted: `git clone https://github.com/username/username.github.io.git`

-Now, create a new branch using the following command: ` cd username.github.io.git; git checkout -b source`
+Now, change directory and change the default branch to *source* using the following command: ` cd username.github.io; git branch -M source`

 **For the rest of this post, substitute *username* for your GitHub username.**

 # Step 2 - Initalising your Hugo site

-Run the following command to initalise your site: `hugo new site -f yml .`
+Run the following command to initalise your site: `hugo new site . -f yml --force`

 You should see the following output: